Instrument Sharpening by the RDH: The How and Why

 Optimal Patient Care

-It should be every dental hygienist’s goal to provide unparalleled care to their patients.
+Every dental hygienist’s goal should be to provide unparalleled patient care.
 Maintaining patient comfort while efficiently removing calculus deposits are two ways to help achieve exceptional care.
 Dull instruments decrease patient comfort as dental professionals are forced to work harder and compromise technique.
 If deposits are burnished and left within the periodontal pocket, the integrity of care is then compromised.

 One study concluded that a dental instrument typically loses its edge after just 15 strokes.3 With this thought in mind, instruments ideally should be sharpened daily.
 While not practical in most dental hygiene schedules, it definitely raises awareness of how quickly these instruments need regular attention.
 The duller an instrument becomes, the harder it will be to restore the cutting edge.